DIAG-Robotics-Lab/tiago_openday_static_obst_avoidance/README.md

 ### Real Robot Experiment

 #### Connecting to the robot
 When developing applications for robots based on ROS, it is typical to have the *rosmater* running on the robot’s computer and the development computer running ROS nodes connected to the *rosmaster* of the robot.
-This is achieved by setting in each terminal of the development computer running ROS nodes the following environment variable:
+This is achieved by setting in each terminal of the development computer running ROS nodes an environment variable.
+Since the TIAGo in the robotic lab has the serial number 130, the comand is:
 ```
-export ROS_MASTER_URI=http://tiago-<ROBOT_SN>c:11311
+export ROS_MASTER_URI=http://tiago-130c:11311
 ```
 check if the computer and the robot are exchanging messages
 ```
-ping tiago-<ROBOT_SN>c
+ping tiago-130c
 ```
 If the previous command gives you the following error
 ```
-ping: tiago-<ROBOT_SN>c: Temporary failure in name resolution
+ping: tiago-130c: Temporary failure in name resolution
 ```
-is probably because `tiago-<ROBOT_SN>c` is not registered to the IP `10.68.0.1`.
+is probably because `tiago-130c` is not registered to the IP `10.68.0.1`.
 To do so add the following line to `/etc/hosts`
 ```
-10.68.0.1 tiago-<ROBOT_SN>c
+10.68.0.1 tiago-130c
 ```
 Check also the connection from the robot terminal
 ```